constellation-app/constellation/README.md

 currently no support for Mac and the feature request is tracked by [Issue #21](https://github.com/constellation-app/constellation/issues/21).
 * The OpenGL graph display works with NVIDIA and ATI graphics cards that support OpenGL 3.3 or later.
-It is known to not work with Intel on-board graphics cards.
+It is known to not work with older Intel on-board graphics cards.

 ## Download Constellation